-The Segment Control register, as shown in Segment Control Register Bits on page 23, is accessed using a TCO SC instruction.
-On read cycles, D15, D10, D5, and D2 always read back as 0s.
-Either the Foreground or Background Segment Control register is active, depending on which register set is selected, and only the active Segment Control register is written to or read from.
+The Segment Control register, as shown in Table 9 on page 22, is accessed using a TCO SC instruction.
+On read cycles, D15, D10, D5, and D2 will always read back as 0s.
+Either the Foreground or Background Segment Control register will be active, depending on which register set has been selected, and only the active Segment Control register will be written to or read from.